smart-host/slack-merge-queue/README.md

 - It will change the `Queue Status` from `MERGING` to either `CANCELLED` or `MERGED` for current PR.
 - It will send a message to alert the next Pull request in the queue when the current pull request is closed/merged.
-- If a PR is merged ahead of one currently up for merge, The unmerged PR(s) will be marked as `STALE`
+- If a PR is merged ahead of one currently up for merge, The unmerged PR(s) will be marked as `STALE`.
+They can be added to the queue again by re-triggering the `INIT` mode.

 sample: